VictorBX/patchwire-ios/README.md

 9. Repeat step 8 (a warning will pop up, ignore it)
 10. On the second simulator, under `Hardware > Device` select a device with the chat app installed (ex. if the first simulator is an iPhone 5s, select iPhone 6).
 11. Run the chat app on both devices.

+## License

+patchwire-ios is released under the MIT license.
+See LICENSE for details.